simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 In order to not be **Pending (P)**:
 - Your company must be a few weeks old
-- You must fulfill some number of Local Market/Shipment ads (~10-20)
+- You must fulfill some Local Market/Shipment ads

 #### What are the different company ratings used for?